CSU-KangHu/NeuralTE/README.md

                         Enable prediction mode, 1: true, 0: false. default = [ 1 ]
   --keep_raw keep_raw   Whether to retain the raw input sequence, 1: true, 0: false; only save species having TSDs. default = [ 0 ]
-  --genome genome       Genome path, use to search for TSDs --species species     Which species does the TE library to be classified come from?
+  --genome genome       Genome path, use to search for TSDs --species species     Which species does the TE library to be classified come from.
   --model_path model_path
                         Input the path of trained model, absolute path.
   --use_kmers use_kmers